Essential Woodworking Tips for Beginners

 No Protective Finish Applied

 Unfinished wood inevitably absorbs stains or dents during use.
-But special effect finishes like paint, varnish, oils and waxes protect wood surfaces over time.
+But like paint, varnish, oils and waxes protect wood surfaces over time.
 Pick an appropriate finish and apply multiple coats.

 Poor Project Support